fgebhart/mapa/README.md

   🌍 Convert DEM data into STL files 🌏

 Options:
   --input TEXT                Path to input TIFF file.
   --output TEXT               Path to output STL file.
   --as-ascii                  Save output STL as ascii file.
-If not provided, output
+If not provided,
-                        file will be binary.
+                              output file will be binary.
-  --model-size INTEGER  Desired size of the generated 3d model in millimeter.
+  --model-size INTEGER        Desired size of the generated 3d model in
+                              millimeter.
   --max-res                   Whether maximum resolution should be used.
-Note, that
+Note,
-                        this flag potentially increases compute time
+                              that this flag potentially increases compute
-                        dramatically.
+                              time dramatically.
 The default behavior (i.e.
-                        max_res=False) should return 3d models with sufficient resolution, while the output stl file should be <= 200 MB.
+                              max_res=False) should return 3d models with
+                              sufficient resolution, while the output stl file should be < ~400 MB.
-  --z-offset FLOAT      Offset distance in millimeter to be put below the 3d
+  --z-offset FLOAT            Offset distance in millimeter to be put below
-                        model.
+                              the 3d model.
 Defaults to 4.0.
 Is not influenced by z-scale.
-  --z-scale FLOAT       Value to be multiplied to the z-axis elevation data to
+  --z-scale FLOAT             Value to be multiplied to the z-axis elevation
-                        scale up the height of the model.
+                              data to scale up the height of the model.
                               Defaults to 1.0.
-  --demo                Converts a demo tiff of Hawaii into a STL file.
+  --demo                      Converts a demo tif of Hawaii into a STL file.
-  --make-square         If the input tiff is a rectangle and not a square, cut
+  --cut-to-format-ratio TEXT  Cut the input tiff file to a specified format.
-                        the longer side to make the output STL file a square.
+                              Set to `1` if you want the output model to be squared.
+Set to `0.5` if you want one side to be half the length of the other side.
+Omit this flag to keep the input format.
+This option is particularly useful when an exact output format ratio is required for example when planning to put the 3d printed model into a picture frame.
+                              Using this option will always try to cut the shorter side of the input tiff.
   --version                   Show the version and exit.
   --help                      Show this message and exit.
 ```

 ### 3. Using `mapa` as python library